jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 in place of `metagenome_data_accessions_ncbi.tsv`.

 ## Lake metagenome analysis
+In this paper, the main purpose of the lake metagenome analyses was to:
+- Recover metagenome-assembled genomes (MAGs) from the lakes to search for RCI-encoding relatives of "_Ca_.
+Chx. allophototropha"
+  - Those MAGs will then be used as the basis for RNA read mapping work with metatranscriptome data
+- Determine the relative abundances of "_Ca_.
+Chx. allophototropha" relatives in Boreal Shield lakes

+To analyze the metagenomes, I ran them through the [ATLAS](https://github.com/metagenome-atlas/atlas) pipeline and then did a few post-run analyses.

 ### Install ATLAS
 [ATLAS](https://github.com/metagenome-atlas/atlas) is a metagenome QC, assembly, and binning workflow.